|Title:||Assistant Head Coach, Defensive Coordinator, Linebacker Coach|

 Larkee led one of the NCAA Division I Football Championship Subdivision’s top defenses in 2012.
 The Crimson led the nation in rushing defense (69.4 yards allowed per game) and sacks (4.2 per game) while ranking eighth nationally in scoring defense (17.4 points allowed per game).
 Harvard held six of its 10 opponents to 14 points or fewer, and three of those opponents—including shutout victim Columbia—scored seven points or fewer.

-A 1999 Harvard graduate, Larkee is in the seventh season of his current tour of duty with the Crimson.
+A 1999 Harvard graduate, Larkee is in the eighth season of his current tour of duty with the Crimson.
 He returned to his alma mater in 2007, coaching the running backs while serving as the program's recruiting coordinator.
 In 2008, he assumed the team's special teams coordinator position and also worked with the linebackers.
 In 2009, Larkee took over as the defensive coordinator and linebackers coach.